 Entrance fee: $20 adults/$10 children (Ghost Hunters House Tour), $30 (Ghosts of Sorrel Weed Tour)

 Opening hours: Tours run between 7:00 – 9:30 PM

 Victoria from Texas Travel 365

-But what makes it one of the most haunted places in Texas?
-The hotel was built on the site where Mexican forces fought with Texans at the Long Barracks of the Alamo in 1836.
+What makes it one of the most haunted places in Texas is that the hotel was built on the site where Mexican forces fought with Texans at the Long Barracks of the Alamo in 1836.

-Before closing down in the 1970s, the hotel was a medical arts building housing hundreds of doctors and medical students – it even has a morgue and crematorium!
+Before closing in the 1970s, the hotel was a medical art building housing hundreds of doctors and medical students – it even has a morgue and crematorium!

 Location: 705 E Houston St, San Antonio, TX 78205

 More of the Most Haunted Places in the US